ameliatodd2002/University_of_Texas_Data_Science_and_Businees_Analaytics_Program/Projects/Project5_Supervised_Learning-Classification/README.md

 Conclusion:

 This analysis identified key predictors of hotel booking cancellations, with lead time, market segment type, and average room price playing the most significant roles.
-The final post-pruned decision tree model, achieving an F1 score of 0.808, provides a reliable and generalizable method for predicting cancellations.
+The final post-pruned decision tree model, with an F1 score of 0.808, offers a reliable way to predict cancellations.
 By implementing an automated system to flag high-risk bookings and adopting dynamic rebooking strategies, INN Hotels can proactively minimize financial losses and optimize occupancy management.